Skip to main content

 13 mentions Positive Neutral Negative

 The story of "Natari at the Bubble Planet" follows a young girl named Natari as she navigates her bond with magical creatures called bubbles, but the narrative is criticized for being rushed and inconsistent, leaving players feeling unsatisfied and disconnected from the characters.
-While some appreciate the game's cute art style and premise, many find the dialogue poor and the plot lacking depth, resulting in an unfinished feeling by the end.
-Overall, the story struggles to engage players meaningfully, with many elements feeling irrelevant to character development.
+While the game's art style is praised, many reviewers found the dialogue poor and the plot lacking depth, resulting in an unfinished feeling by the end.
+Overall, the story has potential but suffers from execution issues that detract from the overall experience.

 • “The style of the game is very cute, as is the storyline.”